-Water ReportThe 2018 Water Report provides a snapshot of Windsor's water past, present and future, and explains the complexities of water resources in the Town of Windsor.
+Water ReportThe 2018 Water Report (PDF) provides a snapshot of Windsor's water past, present and future, and explains the complexities of water resources in the Town of Windsor.

 Water Pressure Zones

-The Water Pressure Zone Map depicts the town's pressure zones and the existing and purposed water lines within the town's Water Service Area.
+The Water Pressure Zone Map (PDF) depicts the town's pressure zones and the existing and purposed water lines within the town's Water Service Area.
 The main function of the Water Pressure Zone Map is to identify the water pressure zones and to integrate the planned water line network with the existing water line network so that it functions efficiently within the town's water service area.

 Potable Water Master Plan